EdJaPe/CSCI345-Course-Materials/Syllabus.md

 If you drop the class, you should be able to un-enroll from Moodle/Piazza to stop receiving messages.
 Let me know if you drop the class and still get e-mail.

-### IRC

-Another way to get help for this class will be to engage the community on [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat "IRC").
-There are numerous channels related to the frameworks we'll be using in this class and is a great way to get help when you've exhausted the documentation/google.
-I'll discuss this in lecture; however, this community will not do your project for you but can help you if you run into a bug or are stuck on how a feature works.
-I regularly hang out on many of these channels sometimes helping users and is where I go when I hit a bug that I can't find a simple solution to.

-I'll potentially offer 5 points of credit to students who can prove that they provided another user help in an IRC chatroom related to the course materials by the end of the semester.
-This credit will replace existing credit for the exam or other aspects of your grades that are lacking points and will not be straight extra credit on what you've already earned.

 ## Responsibilities